 We carry out assessments of workplaces to find hazards and to enable us to appreciate the risks that are present and take corrective action before incidents occur.
 This can be done using a number of techniques such as inspections, audits, task or situation analysis, brainstorming in work groups, fault tree analysis, HAZOP studies, or a number of other recognised techniques i.e. Take 5 worker reviews.

-The figure below shows the pre-event, event and post-event stages of an incident.
-The barriers in the pre-event stage represent elements of the risk management systems such as formal risk assessments, task analysis, JSA's and training.
+The figure below shows an incident's pre-event, event and post-event stages.
+The barriers in the pre-event stage represent elements of the risk management systems such as formal risk assessments, task analysis, JSA and training.
 They may also be mechanical such as guards on machines.

-If there are gaps or holes in the system (organisational failures), hazards can 'track' through them, with the associated risks being recognised resulting in injury, damage or if lucky, a near miss.
+If there are gaps or holes in the system (organisational failures), hazards can 'track' through them, with the associated risks being recognised, resulting in injury, damage or, if lucky, a near miss.
 After the incident has occurred, an incident investigation takes place.
 This is referred to as incident management.

 Risk management is focused on the pre-event stage, although information gained from thorough incident investigations is important when assessing risks.
-With diligent application of hazard identification and risk assessment, the gaps in the system can be eliminated.
+With the diligent application of hazard identification and risk assessment, the gaps in the system can be eliminated.

 Often, risk management is carried out when a project is near completion or is completed.
-This is poor management practice because it exposes people and equipment to the unforeseen risks.
+This poor management practice exposes people and equipment to unforeseen risks.
 However, a carefully planned risk management strategy will enable us to define previously undetected risks.

-Risk management should be practiced from the concept or big picture stage and continued through the process to the every day practices such as work procedures.
-It should be included in:
+Risk management should be practised from the concept or big picture stage and continued through the process to everyday practices such as work procedures.
+It should be included in the following:

-- \ New projects
+- New projects

-- \ Modifications
+- Modifications

-- \ Existing operations
+- Existing operations

-- \ Following incident investigations
+- Following incident investigations

-- \ During job or task analysis
+- During job or task analysis

 Hazard identification is an important part of the Risk Management process that can be easily overlooked when wanting to 'fix' a problem.
-Many techniques and considerations should be made before a risk value can be placed on a hazard, so that the true extent of the issue can be recognised.
+Many techniques and considerations should be made before a risk value can be placed on a hazard so that the true extent of the issue can be recognised.

-Hazards are best identified by a variety of techniques, in a variety of contexts, by a variety of people - continuously.
+Hazards are best identified by various techniques, in various contexts, and by various people continuously.
 These may include:

-- Consultation with workplace / site workers
+- Consultation with workplace/site workers

 - Conducting Take 5 reports

 - Incident and hazard reports

 - Inspections

 - Performing Safety Interactions with the workers by the Supervisor

 - Audits

 - Accident Reports

 - Workers' Compensation claims

 - Supplier/Manufacturer/Importer information

 - Specialist consultation